jeaye/blog.jeaye.com/_posts/2016-03-01-github-pages-https.md

 At this point, our Github Pages site needs one tweak before all of this will work together.
-We could use mod_proxy_html to rewrite all of the references to our `username.github.io` site, within the HTML, or we could just change our `_config.yml` and the like to be aware of our custom domain.
-The choice is yours, but I prefer the latter, so it's what I'll cover.
+We could use mod_proxy_html to rewrite all of the references to our `username.github.io` site, within the HTML, or we could just change our `_config.yml`, and the like, to be aware of our custom domain.
+The choice is yours, but I'll describe the latter.

 ```yaml
 site: https://honest-kittens.org